best-nazar/go-web-app/tests/TEST-CASE.md

         Given: As the Admin User I want to delete the URL resource from access group list When    I check the row checkbox and hit Delete Routes button Then    Route(s) is(are) deleted and the list is refreshed
+#### Scenarion: User admin Manage Users list
+        Given: As Admin User I'd like to the list of all users registered in system When    I go to Admin Menu / Users link or URL `/admin/users/list` Then    I see the list of all Users so that I can sort data in colunms.